ironcore-dev/ironcore/docs/usage/storage/volumesnapshot.md

 # VolumeSnapshot
 The `Ironcore` `VolumeSnapshot` resource allows users to take point-in-time snapshots of the content of a `Volume` without creating an entirely new volume.
-This functionality allows users to backup databases before performing edit or delete modifications on data.
+This functionality allows users to take backup before performing any modifications on data.

-# Example VolumeSnapshot Resource
+## Example VolumeSnapshot Resource
 An example of how to define a `VolumeSnapshot` resource in `Ironcore`

 ```